VisualFP/docs/SA/design_concept/content/design/design_specification_sum_type_destruction.typ

 pattern-matching would make the import of Haskell code into VisualFP more difficult.

-How these approaches would look in VisualFP can be seen in
+How pattern-matching and destruction functions would look like in VisualFP can be seen in
 @pattern-matching-example-visualfp and
 @destruction-function-example-visualfp.